How to Endorse a Check: Checks 101

 3. Sign in the endorsement area as required

 Once you locate the endorsement area, you can sign your name on one of the lines if it is a blank endorsement.
-Alternatively, you can write down the additional text if it is a special endorsement or restrictive endorsement as discussed earlier.
+Alternatively, you can write down the additional text if it is a special endorsement, restrictive endorsement, or other unique situation as discussed earlier.

 Endorsing checks FAQs (Frequently Asked Questions)